kapawlak/temp_lab_host/Courses/6/CL/xlab3.md

 disc about$ 4 \text{ cm}$ from the screen.
 This is a normal CD, but the reflective coating has been removed to allow light to pass through.
 2. You should see at least the first order maxima, and possibly the second order maxima if you move the CD close enough to the screen.
-Measure and record the distance between maxima of similar orders.
+3. Measure and record the distance between maxima of similar orders.
-3. Using the correct wavelength of laser light (printed on the laser) calculate the track spacing of a CD for each of your measured distances.

 :::Exercise
+1. What are the $y_m$'s you measured?
+A table is not required for this short activity.
-1. What is your average computed value of the track spacing for a CD?
+2. What is your average computed value of the track spacing for a CD?
-2. Calculate the percent difference between your measured value and the value specified in the Compact Disc Standard:  $  1.6\mu \text{m}$.
+3. Calculate the percent difference between your measured value and the value specified in the Compact Disc Standard you found in [](#Exercise-cd).
-3. Does your average value of the CD track spacing fall within the tolerance of  $ \pm 0.1 \mu \text{m}$ given in the Compact Disc Specification?
+4. Does your average value of the CD track spacing fall within the tolerance of  $ \pm 0.1 \mu \text{m}$ of the Compact Disc Specification?
 :::
 ::::::